-Within the domain of CSCW, nowhere, perhaps, is the dialogue about symmetry more prominent than in media space research, where there is a strong emphasis on supporting and fostering the symmetrical use of these systems.
-Very little attention is paid to the role of asymmetry in design and appropriation.
-In this paper, we challenge the primacy of symmetry in media space research and in CSCW research more generally.
-We begin by unpacking the many asymmetries present in media space systems (albeit often implicitly) and discussing related design efforts to mitigate these asymmetries and to support more symmetry in system use.
+Nowhere, perhaps, is the dialogue about symmetry and asymmetry more explicit than in the media space literature.
+As such, we ground our discussion of asymmetry in this genre of CSCW technology.
+We begin, then, by unpacking the many asymmetries present in media space systems (albeit often implicitly) and discussing related design efforts to mitigate these asymmetries and to support more symmetry in system use.
 By way of contrast, we then unpack the many asymmetries present in the use of contemporary awareness systems.
 Here, we highlight empirical findings that describe the perceived value of these asymmetries.
-Finally, we present one example of a media space designed to embody and foreground many different, overlooked, and sometimes highly asymmetries.
+Finally, we present one example of a media space designed to embody and foreground many different, often overlooked, and sometimes highly valued asymmetries.

-ASYMMETRIES IN MEDIA SPACES
+ASYMMETRIES OF MEDIA SPACES

-Throughout more than 20 years of media space research, a tension has existed between the asymmetries intrinsic to media space technologies and the desire for some degree of symmetry in how these systems are used.
-Gaver argues most explicitly that media spaces are an inherently asymmetrical technology: in face-to-face contexts, it is most commonly the case that if one party can see another, then the reverse is also true.
-Yet this is not inherently the case in media spaces, which afford...
+Throughout more than 20 years of media space research, there has existed a tension between the asymmetries intrinsic to media spaces and the desire for some degree of symmetry in how these systems are used.

+Gaver argues most explicitly that media spaces are an inherently asymmetrical technology: in face-to-face contexts, it is most commonly the case that if one party can see another, then the reverse is also true, but this is not inherently the case in media spaces, which afford...

 ...one-way viewing and listening to a far greater degree.
-In the everyday medium, to obtain visual information is usually to make information available; in media spaces, making information available is an independent act from obtaining it [13].
+In the everyday medium, to obtain visual information is usually to make information available; in media spaces, making information available is an independent act from obtaining it [12].